We think we know a lot.

 The odd thing is, nobody can explain it.
 Nobody.

 I hope you are treading fast, because the pool runs sideways here.

 Time is not absolute.
 Not even close.
 The parts we measure are parts that we think into being, and then take for granted as permanent.

-In most of The Universe, there is no time, literally.
-We try to apply our time scale to it, but it just doesn’t work.
+In The Universe, there is no time, literally.
+We try to apply our time scales to it, but it just doesn’t work.
 Nothing fits.
-We try to pretend it fits by applying large numbers, because large numbers impress everybody.
+We try to pretend time fits by applying large numbers and complex equations, because large numbers and squiggles on paper impress everybody.

-Time is a consequence of how biologics sense dimension.
+Time is a consequence of how biologics sense dimensional density variations.
 More precisely, time is an artifact of the presence of Higgs Chains, combined with a biologic mechanism that interprets them, or tries to.

-Higgs Chains appear to us as measurable waves.
-That’s why we invented time in the first place, to try to measure from one wave to the next.
-They appear to add and subtract from each other, as they scoot around willy nilly.
+That’s why we invented time in the first place, to try to measure from one wave feature to the next.
+Waves seem to add and subtract from each other, as they scoot around.